| Detail | Info |

 - US-based traders — PredictStreet has no CFTC license and no announced US launch timeline.
 Stick with Kalshi, Polymarket, or Robinhood.

-- Traders who want non-sports markets right now — politics, economics, crypto, and culture are planned but not available at launch.
+- Traders who want non-sports markets right now — politics, economics, crypto, and culture are planned but still not available.

-- Anyone who needs deep liquidity on day one — the platform will take time to build its order books.
+- Anyone who needs deep liquidity immediately — the platform is still building its order books ahead of the World Cup.

-- Traders who prefer fiat deposits — the crypto-based model may not support direct bank transfers at launch.
+- Traders who prefer fiat deposits — the crypto-based model may not support direct bank transfers at this stage.

 What We're Watching

-PredictStreet launches April 9, 2026.
+PredictStreet is now live, having launched April 9, 2026.
 Between now and the World Cup start on June 11, several factors will determine whether this platform becomes a serious competitor or a well-funded niche product:

-Liquidity at launch.
-Can PredictStreet attract enough trading volume to offer meaningful markets with tight spreads?
-The FIFA bracket challenge is a smart user acquisition funnel, but converting free players to real-money traders is a different challenge.
+Liquidity growth.
+Can PredictStreet attract enough trading volume to offer meaningful markets with tight spreads before the tournament begins?
+The FIFA bracket challenge is a smart user acquisition funnel, but converting free players to real-money traders is a different challenge, and early volume data will be the clearest signal.

 Fee structure.
 If fees are competitive with or lower than Polymarket's 0.75% sports taker fee, PredictStreet has a pricing story to tell.
 If fees are higher, the FIFA branding alone won't compensate.

 Deposit friction.
-How easy is it to get money onto the platform?
-MoonPay-style card ramps?
-Direct stablecoin deposits?
-Bank transfers?
-The answer will determine whether PredictStreet attracts only crypto degens or reaches mainstream football fans.
+How easy is it to get money onto the platform in practice?
+Our sign-up guide walks through the current process — whether that expands to card ramps or bank transfers will determine if PredictStreet attracts only crypto-native users or reaches mainstream football fans.

 Regulatory expansion.
 A Gibraltar license serves Europe (minus the hostile jurisdictions).
 For global relevance, PredictStreet will need additional licenses — particularly if it wants to enter the US market, where CFTC registration is required.

 Post-World Cup plans.
 The tournament ends July 19.
-What happens to PredictStreet on July 20?
+What happens to PredictStreet on July 20 matters enormously.
 If the platform hasn't launched non-football markets by then, user retention will be a serious problem.

+PredictStreet has launched, but we're not issuing a full scored verdict until we've seen it handle real World Cup volume.
 What we can say: the combination of a FIFA World Cup partnership, first-in-Europe gambling license, IHC institutional backing, and ADI Chain blockchain infrastructure represents the most well-resourced prediction market launch since Polymarket's US re-entry.
-Whether the product matches the pedigree is the only question that matters — and it'll be answered starting April 9.
+Whether the product matches the pedigree is the only question that matters — and the next two months of trading, culminating in kickoff on June 11, will answer it.

 Frequently Asked Questions